Few-Class Arena: A Benchmark for Efficient Selection of Vision Models and Dataset Difficulty Measurement: Appendix

 \subsection{Experiments Compute Resources}

-Experiments are conducted in two internal clusters with the following specifications: (1) 8 NVIDIA RTX A5000 24GB, AMD EPYC 7513 32-Core Processor 882GB RAM and (2) 8 NVIDIA TITAN Xp 12GB, Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz, 126GB RAM.
-When GPUs in two clusters are fully utilized, training 10 models in 9 datasets takes 2 weeks; obtaining one experiment result of FC-Full usually takes less than 1 minute since it only involves inference without training; obtaining one experiment result of FC-Sub takes around 2 days on average depending on the size of subset and model, which includes both training and testing; computing the SimSS in the \fcr~ for ten datasets takes around three weeks.
+Experiments are conducted on two internal clusters with the following hardware specifications: (1) 8 NVIDIA RTX A5000 GPUs (24GB), an AMD EPYC 7513 32-Core Processor, and 882GB of RAM; and (2) 8 NVIDIA TITAN Xp GPUs (12GB), an Intel(R) Xeon(R) CPU E5-2650 v4 @2.20GHz, and 126GB of RAM.
+When GPUs in two clusters are fully utilized, training ten models in nine datasets takes two weeks; obtaining a single experiment result for FC-Full usually takes less than one minute since it only involves inference without training; getting one FC-Sub experiment result takes approximately two days on average depending on the size of subset and model, which includes both training and testing; computing the SimSS in the \fcr~ for ten datasets takes around three weeks.
+Additional experiments are conducted on a gaming desktop with the following hardware specifications: 2 NVIDIA RTX 3090 Ti GPUs (24GB), an AMD Ryzen 5 3600 6-Core Processor, and 78.5GB of RAM.